urojony/shiroin/README.md

 You can also copy shiroin/__init__.py file to your computer and rename it to shiroin.py, but then you have to add directory with this file to PYTHONPATH or navigate to this directory each time before running python in terminal/cmd.

 ## Tutorial
-The tutorial is in the tutorial.ipynb file (on [GitHub webpage of the project](https://github.com/urojony/shiroin)).
-You can also check examples.py for more examples of usage and statistics.ipynb for some approaches to automate proving inequalities even more.
+The tutorial is in the [tutorial.ipynb](https://github.com/urojony/shiroin/blob/master/tutorial.ipynb) file.
+You can also check [examples.py](https://github.com/urojony/shiroin/blob/master/examples.py) for more examples of usage and [statistics.ipynb](https://github.com/urojony/shiroin/blob/master/statistics.ipynb) for some approaches to automate proving inequalities even more.